shutter-network/rolling-shutter/rolling-shutter/README-dev.md

 Run `make test` to run the tests

-For any static test data, please use `../testdata` folder
+For any static test data, please use `../testdata` folder.

 ## Linting